PHPVibe/pornhub-cvs-dumps/README.md

 To use:

-Open vibe_videos in phpmyadmin
+Open vibe_videos in phpmyadmin;
-Go to import
+Go to import;
-Select a cvs for upload.
+Select a cvs and upload.

 Enjoy!